JosiasSC/node-sx127x/README.md

 This implementation is based on the project https://github.com/sandeepmistry/node-sx127x

+The differences are:
-The only difference was removing the library "async".
+* Removing the library "async";
+* ECMAScript 2015
+* Update dependece librarys

 Requires a **Linux** computer with SPI hardware, like a Raspberry Pi.